JoaoPauloAntunes/wifi-alarm/README.md

     - [x] test: install it on "Smartphone Novo"
     - [x] test: install it on "Smartphone Velho"
 - [x] Call the endpoint from another device in the same network
-- [ ] Make the API Client: ESP32 + button without retention
+- [x] Make the API Client: ESP32 + button without retention
     - [x] Make it with ESP32 internal button
-    - [ ] Make it with external button
+    - [x] Make it with external button
+- [ ] Install the system at home

 # Make it yourself